By Greg Carannante

 He inhabits too many other roles for that.

-“That’s part of the whole theme of my life,” says Harper, who will appear as part of Broward College’s Speaker Series in Fort Lauderdale on April 24.
+“That’s part of the whole theme of my life,” says Harper, who appeared as part of Broward College’s Speaker Series in Fort Lauderdale on April 24.
 “Too often we hear, ‘don’t be a jack of all trades and a master of none.’
 I think that term is one of the biggest lies you’ll ever hear, because it automatically negates the idea of our individual magnificence and greatness, because it negates the concept that we don’t have the capacity to be masters of many things.”

 Certainly “master of many things” would lead Harper’s lengthy litany of bona fides, but there’s also a depth to the breadth.
 Let’s start with the Ivy League: magna cum laude from Brown, a master’s in public administration from Harvard’s JFK School of Government, and a Juris Doctorate degree from Harvard Law School, where he became friends with another ambitious classmate, Barack Obama.